Linaro/documentation/Reference-Platform/PreviousReleases/RPB_16.03/ConsumerEdition/DragonBoard-410c/BFSDebianRPB-16.03.md

+## Debian RPB 16.03 - Build from Source

 - Building Linux Kernel from Source
    - Step 1: Setting up your environment on your host computer
    - Step 2: Download the Linaro cross compiler toolchain and Skales Tool